rmakovyak/seen-cc/README.md

 ### Assumptions

 - I assumed that json data with transactions is not static and has to be requested on the fly.
 Otherwise, lookup strategies will be different, utilizing maps.
+- I did not build further fraud signal detection, as it was not in the requirements.
+Happy to dive into it, if needed.

 ### Findings

 - Transactions 5 and 6 have different amounts, i assume it's not a bug or issue.
+Otherwise these transactions should be flagged.
 - Transactions 33 and 34 have related transactions to 8 and 9, which are payments from Amazon.
-I assumed it's inconsistency in metadata and ignored this relation (let me know if i was wrong!)
+I assumed it's inconsistency in metadata and ignored these relations (let me know if i was wrong!)